databrickslabs/dqx/README.md

 databricks labs dqx profile --run-config "default"
 ```

+You will find the generated quality rule candidates and summary statistics in the installation folder.
 If run config is not provided, the "default" run config will be used.
 The run config is used to select specific run configuration from 'config.yml'.

 The following DQX configuration from 'config.yml' will be used by default: